antoine-gallix/batch-util/README.md

 # batch-run

-Command line util that assist into processing files in batch from the command line.
-It cover the following use cases:

-- Apply a command to all files in a directory.
+Command line utility that assist into processing files in batch from the command line.
+It takes a command template and a directory, and generates a command for each file in the directory.
+To generate commands with a second file given as output, options can be used to generate a second series of filenames derived from the original filenames, by changing the extension, or the directory.
-- Apply a command to all files in a directory and put the result files in another directory, using the original names.

 ## Installation